Terms And Conditions

 – Cracks in concrete that require repairs may incur additional charges at the client’s expense.

-– Holes/Pits that need to be patch repaired may incur additional charges at the client’s expense.
+– Holes/Pits that need to be patched or repaired may incur additional charges at the client’s expense.

 – If your slab has not been poured to the national regulations, more products and hours of labour may be necessary to produce a product that you, the customer, are happy with, which may incur additional charges.
 The contractor will not be held financially accountable for slabs that do not meet these requirements.